DataBiosphere/azul/OPERATOR.rst

-Unless we intervene, AWS will automatically force the installation of any update about which we receive a ``High`` severity notification, typically two weeks after the notificatation was sent.
+Unless we intervene, AWS will automatically force the installation of any update about which we receive a ``High`` severity notification, typically two weeks after the notification was sent.
 Read `Amazon notification severities`_ for more information.
 The operator must prevent the automatic installation of such updates.
 It would be disastrous if an update were to be applied during a reindex in ``prod``.
 Instead, the operator must apply the update manually as part of an operator ticket in GitHub, as soon as possible, and well before Amazon would apply it automatically.

-To check for, and apply, if necessary, any pending service software updates, the operator peforms the following steps daily.
+To check for, and apply, if necessary, any pending service software updates, the operator performs the following steps daily.

 1. In *Amazon OpenSearch Service Console* select the *Notifications* pane and identify notifications with subject ``Service Software Update``.